All Guides About Start Here

 Schedule a demo

-Pages with one CTA consistently outperform pages with multiple CTAs.
-Every additional option — newsletter signup, social follow, watch video, start trial — dilutes the primary conversion.
-If a section doesn't point to the main CTA, remove it or rewrite it so it does.
+Pages with one button consistently beat pages with several.
+Every extra option — newsletter signup, follow on social, watch a video, start a trial — pulls attention away from the main thing you want people to do.
+If a section doesn't push toward the main button, either remove it or rewrite it until it does.

 Plausible or GA4